Thinking about UW or Marquette for data science? Here’s a guide on research and scholarships as well as job prospects and potential salary numbers.

-Like Cambridge, MA, or Boulder, CO, Madison is known as the “innovation kid.”
-Data start-ups are often sprouting from university research and organizations such as Madworks—a seed accelerator for Madison-based companies and University of Wisconsin-Madison (UW-Madison) projects.
+Data start-ups are often in Madison from university research and organizations such as Madworks—a seed accelerator for Madison-based companies and University of Wisconsin-Madison (UW-Madison) projects.

 Meanwhile, eighty miles to the east, a number of Milwaukee-based groups are fostering homegrown innovation.
 These include:

-- gener8tor, a for-profit start-up accelerator investing in high-growth start-ups, and gBeta, its free growth accelerator for early-stage companies with Wisconsin roots.
+gBeta, a free growth accelerator for early-stage companies with Wisconsin roots.

 This work is being funneled into business enterprises via:

-There aren’t many online programs in data science in Wisconsin, but the ones that do exist are offered by—you guessed it—UW campuses.
+There are some online programs in data science in Wisconsin, often on UW campuses.
 Since we cover general things to look for in an online data science program elsewhere, here we focus on what’s specifically available in the Badger State.

 Online Graduate Certificates in Data Science